Hong Kong shares to open up 0.4 pct, Belle climbs

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-HONG KONG, April 10 Hong Kong shares were set to start higher on Wednesday, with China-focused footwear retailer Belle International up 2.1 percent and headed for a third straight daily gain.
+HONG KONG May 31 Hong Kong shares were poised to start higher on Friday, with China-focused shoe retailer Belle International topping percentage risers among Hang Seng Index components with a 2.7 percent gain.

-The Hang Seng Index was set to open up 0.4 percent at 21,963.4.
-The China Enterprises Index of the leading Chinese listings in Hong Kong was indicated to start up 0.7 percent.
+The Hang Seng Index was set to open up 0.4 percent at 22,582.6 points.
+The China Enterprises Index of the leading Chinese listings in Hong Kong was indicated to start flat.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan